antoniogiacomelli/RK0/README.md

 ---

 > 🛑 RK0 has been showing a steady pattern of roughly 700 clones and around 350 unique cloners.
-It's been like for long and the traffic shape is clearly organic.
+This has been for long on clearly organic shape.
 Yet the project is barely being discussed.
 I am looking for sober technical criticism: concrete feedback on the design rationale and/or implementation.
 Not appraisal.
 Not empty flaming.

 ### **Zero surprises: Not a minimal RTOS...**